How do medical students, language learners, doctors and an Engineer (me) remember all of the information they study?

 It makes everything easier with the help of visuals, audio, and other formatting *stuff* that wouldn’t otherwise be available through manual methods.

 The main advantage is: It’s FASTER to create cards on Anki, meaning, you’re actually leveraging technology for better use of your time.

 Does Anki really work?

-Based on my experience, along with thousands of Language learners, Medical Students, and Doctors, Anki works REALLY great.
+Based on my experience, along with thousands of Language learners, Medical Students, and Doctors, Anki works amazingly great.

 Anki combines the Leitner system for initial learning, Active Recall and Spaced repetition for long-term memorization.

 By using Anki, I was able to cut my review time to 2 HOURS total per day.

 And I was reviewing for my Engineering Board Exams back then—which meant reviewing ALL fundamental subjects in College, aka Learning 1 to 2 Chapters per day + Answering a Problem set a day.

 All I did was to create effective cards and review every day.